recorder integration is responsible for storing details in a database, which then are handled by the

 sensor domain and exclude the sensor entities you are not interested in.

-# Example configuration.yaml entry with include and exclude history: include: domains: - sensor - switch - media_player exclude: entities: - sensor.last_boot - sensor.date
+# Example configuration.yaml entry with include and exclude recorder: include: domains: - sensor - switch - media_player exclude: entities: - sensor.last_boot - sensor.date

 If you only want to hide events from your history, take a look at the

 history integration.
 The same goes for the logbook.
 But if you have privacy concerns about certain events or neither want them in history or logbook, you should use the

 include options of the

 recorder integration.
 That way they aren’t even in your database, you can reduce storage and keep the database small by excluding certain often-logged events (like